-A notice in writing to the student that the student is violating or has violated institutional regulations and indicating that repetition of infractions of University regulations will result in more severe disciplinary action.
+A formal notice that the conduct has violated institutional regulations and a warning that further violation of any University of New Haven policy, procedure, or directive will result in more severe disciplinary actions.

 Probation

 A written reprimand for a specific violation.
 Probation is for a designated period of time during which a student must show a positive change in behavior and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional regulation(s) during the probationary period.
 Disciplinary probation is a status which may involve restrictions, conditions, or terms imposed for a definite period of time which may include, but are not limited to, ineligibility to participate in University activities or events, periodic contact or counseling with a designated member of the University community, restrictions on access to University facilities and/or housing areas, and change of housing assignment.